 2. For authors choosing Online Open

-If you decide to select the Online Open option please use the links below to obtain an open access agreement to sign (this will supersede the ELA).
+If you decide to select the Online Open option please use the links below to obtain an open access agreement to sign (this will supersede the ELF).
 By selecting the Online Open option, you have the choice of the following Creative Commons Licence open access agreements:-

 Creative Commons Attribution Licence OAA

 Creative Commons Attribution Non-Commercial –No Derivatives Licence OAA

 To preview the terms and conditions of these open access agreements please click the Licence types above and visit